Tom Poston

-Thomas Gordon Poston (October 17, 1921 – April 30, 2007) was an American television and film actor.
-He starred on television in a career that began in 1950.
-He appeared as a comic actor, game show panelist, comedy/variety show host, film actor, television actor, and Broadway performer.

-According to USA Today Life editor Dennis Moore, Poston appeared in more sitcoms than any other actor.
-In the 1980s, he played George Utley opposite Bob Newhart's character on the CBS sitcom Newhart, receiving three Emmy Award nominations for the role.
+Thomas Gordon Poston (October 17, 1921 – April 30, 2007) was an American actor, appearing in television roles from the 1950s through the early to mid-2000s, reportedly appearing in more sitcoms than any other actor.
+In the 1980s, he played George Utley on the CBS sitcom Newhart, receiving three Emmy Award nominations for the role.
+In addition he had a number of film roles and appeared frequently on Broadway and television game shows.

 Early life

-Poston was born in Columbus, Ohio, to George and Margaret Poston.
+Poston was born on October 17, 1921 in Columbus, Ohio, to George and Margaret Poston.
 His father was a liquor salesman and dairy chemist.

 After completing high school, Poston attended Bethany College in West Virginia, but did not graduate.
 While there, he joined the Sigma Nu fraternity.
 He joined the United States Army Air Forces in 1941.
 Accepted to officer candidate school and then graduating from flight training, Poston served as a pilot in the European Theater in World War II; his aircraft dropped paratroopers for the Normandy invasion.

 Poston served in North Africa, Italy, France, and England.
 After his discharge, he began studying acting in New York City, graduating from the American Academy of Dramatic Arts.